urish/angular-moment/README.md

 ### add filter

-Add values (hours, minutes, seconds ...) from the date.
+Add values (hours, minutes, seconds ...) to a specified date.

 See [Moment.JS documentation](http://momentjs.com/docs/#/manipulating/add/) for a list of supported duration formats.